Call Today! 888-234-8376

 Who or what you choose as your life insurance beneficiary can have a huge impact on how your estate is taxed or on the fees your estate must pay upon your death.
 The easiest way to include life insurance in your estate plan is to name your spouse as the primary beneficiary and the trustee of your Family Trust as the contingent beneficiary of the life insurance proceeds.

-Another more in depth way to include life insurance in your estate plan is via an Irrevocable Life Insurance Trust (ILIT).
-If you fall below the current federal tax exemption amount then you probably have no need for an irrevocable life insurance trust.
-But consider an ILIT if the total assets in your estate will exceed the current 2016 exemption amount of $5,450,000 or $10,900,000 for a married couple.
+Another more in-depth way to include life insurance in your estate plan is via an Irrevocable Life Insurance Trust (ILIT).
+You may want to consider an ILIT if the total assets in your estate will exceed the current exemption amount.

-If you are single, and have no dependents and no debt, then you probably do not need life insurance, although you should consider the benefits of permanent cash value life insurance, especially when used as a self banking policy.
+If you are single, and have no dependents and no debt, then you probably do not need life insurance, although you should consider the benefits of permanent cash value life insurance.
 Although you might want to consider life insurance to protect you future insurability since nothing in life (such as health) is guaranteed.
 In this way, if you do plan on getting married and having kids someday, you already locked into life insurance.
 Further, if you develop a condition that would prevent you from qualifying for life insurance down the road you will already have a policy in place.

 If you do plan on buying life insurance to protect future insurability, term life insurance with an option to convert to a permanent policy may be your best choice.
 A $500,000 ten year term for a healthy 29 year old male runs about $165 a year.
 If life throws a curve ball at you in the next 10 years and you can no longer qualify for life insurance you can always convert your policy to a permanent policy.
 The flip side is you do not have life insurance, develop some disease that precludes you from getting life insurance and you are out of luck.
 Is it worth the gamble for $165 a year?